What are the benefits of camelina oil?

 Camelina Oil Application Tips

-Camelina oil is easy to integrate into a skincare routine.
+Camelina oil is easy to incorporate into a skincare routine.
 For the face, apply a few drops to clean skin, morning and evening.
 For hair, mix it with other oils such as coconut or argan oil for a complete treatment.

 Precautions and best practices